 Have more questions?
 Contact Us

 Our lobbies and common areas, including high-touch areas such as door handles, elevator buttons, tables and chairs, are cleaned and disinfected frequently throughout the day for your safety.
 All reading material and brochures have been removed from our lobbies and seating capacity has been limited to align with physical distancing guidelines.

 Good hand hygiene is essential for all team members, patients and visitors.
 You will be provided hand sanitizer at the door as you enter any of our facilities as well as upon entering and when leaving an exam or procedure area.

 We follow stringent cleaning protocols.
 For added safety, we have further enhanced those protocols for our patients’ safety and peace of mind.
 Our exam rooms and procedure areas are thoroughly cleaned and disinfected between each patient visit.
 In addition, we’re scheduling patient visits at reduced capacity at all of our care locations to allow extra time for enhanced cleaning between each patient encounter.

 Your exam or procedure room will be thoroughly cleaned and disinfected before you enter.
 However, we understand you may prefer added protection for your clothes and other belongings.
 A single-use bag will be available by request to hold your belongings during your visit if you’d like.

 Safe Virtual Appointments

-As we safely resume many of the in-person patient care services that were delayed due to COVID-19 restrictions, we will continue to use telehealth when it makes sense for our patients.
+While we are safely offering in-person patient care services, we are continuing to use telehealth when it makes sense for our patients.